LawnGnome/c-sdk/README.md

 For day to day development, you don't need to be aware of this.  i.e. this repo will `make` with additional steps.

 When we need a fix/feature that's been added to the upstream [php_agent repository](https://source.datanerd.us/php-agent/php_agent), we use `git subtree` to pull in those changes.
-We've also codified this process in The
+We've also codified this process in the

     ./tools/manage-subtree.bash